 Impact achieved thanks to the EO4EU Platform

-The final service, which will be available on the platform, will allow high-resolution, timely, and periodic estimation of potential soil loss by rainfall-induced erosion.
-So far, soil loss estimates have been scattered over time and consisted of coarse-resolution products representing average annual land behavior.
+The final service, available on the EO4EU platform, will allow for high-resolution, timely, and periodic estimation of potential soil loss by water-induced erosion.
+So far, soil loss estimates have been scattered over time and have consisted of coarse-resolution products representing average annual land behavior.
 In contrast, EO4EU proposes sub-annual products to better identify the timing of potentially adverse rainfall and vegetation patterns.
-Leveraging frequently updated datasets, information will be prompt for users, allowing for fast decision-making and proper territorial management.

-Through the developed service, a plethora of end-users will gain access to information related to water-induced soil erosion for regions of interest.
-Focusing first in Italy, the Use Case will involve stakeholders mainly interested in land planning and infrastructure design.
+“Through the developed service, various end-users can access and process information related to soil erosion by water and the factors that influence this phenomenon.
+Focusing first on South Italy, the Use Case involves stakeholders interested in land planning and infrastructure design.”